All Episodes

 Does that sound cold-hearted, mean-spirited, extreme?

-Well, in fact, let's go to the next soundbite is the guy that NBC wanted to replace with John Stewart.
+Well, in fact, let's go to the next soundbite is the guy that NBC wanted to replace with Jon Stewart.

 We have a soundbite here from F. Chuck Todd.

-And he said this about the Ebola crisis and the 2014 midterm election, which again makes the point.
+And he said this about the Ebola crisis and the 2014 midterm election, which, again, makes the point to the media.

 The more nationalized they are, the better for Republicans.

-One of the reasons why I think politicians have felt so comfortable playing the sphere card is the media's gone right in.
+One of the reasons why I think politicians have felt so comfortable playing this fear card is the media has gone right in.

 Right.